Lord William Beauchamp Nevill1

 Consanguinity Index=0.0%

 From 8 July 1891, her married name became Hardinge.
-As a result of her marriage, Mary Frances Nevill was styled as Viscountess Hardinge on 28 July 1894.
-She was decorated with the award of the Order of Mercy (with bar).3 As a result of her marriage, Mary Frances Nevill was styled as Marchioness of Abergavenny on 18 October 1928.
+After her marriage, Mary Frances Nevill was styled as Viscountess Hardinge on 28 July 1894.
+She was awarded the Order of Mercy with bar.3 After her marriage, Mary Frances Nevill was styled as Marchioness of Abergavenny on 18 October 1928.
 From 18 October 1928, her married name became Nevill.

 Children of Mary Frances Nevill and Henry Charles Hardinge, 3rd Viscount Hardinge of Lahore and Kings Newton